scipy-conference/scipy_proceedings/papers/john_zuhone/john_zuhone.rst

 In the first step of the ``PHOX`` algorithm, we generate a large sample of photons in three dimensions, with energies in the rest frame of the source.
 These photons will serve as a "Monte-Carlo" sample from which we may draw subsets to construct realistic observations.

-First, to determine the energies of the photons, a spectral model must be specified.
-In general, the normalization of the photon spectrum for a given volume element will be set by the number density of emitting particles, and the shape of the spectrum will be set by the energetics of the same particles.
+First, to determine the energies of the photons, a spectral model for the photon emissivity must be specified.
+In general, the normalization of the photon emissivity for a given volume element will be set by the number density of emitting particles, and the shape of the spectrum will be set by the energetics of the same particles.

 As a specific and highly relevant example, one of the most common sources of X-ray emission is that from a low-density, high-temperature, thermal plasma, such as that found in the solar corona, supernova remnants, "early-type" galaxies, galaxy groups, and galaxy clusters.
 The specific photon count emissivity associated with a given density, temperature :math:`T`, and metallicity :math:`Z` of such a plasma is given by